-A group of women, including Ellen Glasgow, Mary Johnston, Kate Langley Bosher, Adèle Clark, Nora Houston, Kate Waller Barrett, and Lila Meade Valentine, founded the Equal Suffrage League of Virginia.
+A group of women, including Ellen Glasgow, Mary Johnston, Kate Langley Bosher, Adèle Clark, Nora Houston, Kate Waller Barrett, and Lila Meade Valentine, found the Equal Suffrage League of Virginia.

-The Virginia General Assembly ratifies the Nineteenth Amendment to the U.S. Constitution, 32 years after it became law.
+The Virginia General Assembly ratifies the Nineteenth Amendment to the U.S. Constitution, thirty-two years after it became law.

 · The 19th Amendment to the United States Constitution (Amendment XIX – often referred to as the “Susan B. Anthony Amendment”) granted American women the right to vote, a right known as women’s suffrage.
 The Amendment prohibits the states and the federal government from denying the right to vote to citizens of the United States on the basis of sex.
 When the Amendment was ratified August 18, 1920, it ended almost a century of protest.